 Yes.
 At the bottom of the Load Analysis page, there’s a section called “Usage and Cost.”
 This tool shows your usage—updated daily—as well as the cumulative cost.
 A bar graph at the bottom shows where you are in your billing cycle and a projected cost range.

 - Can every customer access this information for their account?

 No, these tools in My Account require smart meters to record the time-stamped data.
-Residential customers can see this information once they receive their first MLGW bill after smart meter installation.
+Residential customers can see this information once they receive their first MLGW bill after each smart meter is installed.
 Similar information will be available for businesses and organizations in late 2018.

 - How can this information help me save money?